Dolmabahçe Mosque: Background

 In the 19th century, the Ottoman Empire covered many territories and had huge influence in Islamic arts.
 In the year 1853, Queen Mother Bezmialem Valide Sultan commissioned the construction of the mosque to showcase Ottoman architecture and also serve as a sacred place of worship.
 The site for the construction was strategic especially to the royal family as the Sultan could perform ‘Salat al-Jumuah’ which is Friday noon prayers when many Muslims gather in large congregations and pray together.
 The building was designed by Garabet Balyan and constructed in a unique combination of baroque, rococo and empire styles, with the goal of producing the best form of architecture.
-Construction of the mosque began in 1853; however, Queen Bezmi passed away and her son Sultan Abdülmecid completed the building in 1855.
+Construction of the mosque began in 1853; however, Queen Bezmi died and her son Sultan Abdülmecid completed the building in 1855.

-Features of Dolmabahçe Mosque
+Features

 The building is situated on the shores of the Bosphorus, making the location strategic and unique to visitors.
 A huge dome crowns the main prayer hall, while there are two tall minarets on the rear building sitting right behind the dome symmetrically.
 The exterior walls have many transparent glass windows that allow for the penetration of sunlight and ventilation due to the huge size of the building and its intended large capacity.
 Overall, the baroque style of architecture gives the building an exceptionally ornamental aesthetic that attracts utmost attention even from a distance.
 A closer look at the interior of the building is even mind-boggling with beautiful Arabic calligraphy on the walls and various symmetrical shapes in gold.
 At the center of the calligraphy are the two most inspiring Islamic themes “Allah, subhanahu wa ta'ala” and “Mohammad, sallallahu alaihi wasallam” in yellow text and green background.
 The ceiling is decorated with floral designs and a huge sparkling chandelier hangs right in the center.
 The marble floor is covered with carpets for the purpose of prayers.

-Withstanding Seismic Activities
+Withstanding seismic activities

 Over the years, Dolmabahçe Mosque has withstood several seismic activities.
 Professor Ahmet Murat Turk (PhD.
 Civil Engineering) of Istanbul Kultur University and Cumhur Cosgun (PhD.
 Structural Engineering) of Istanbul Kultur University in their book “Seismic behaviour and Retrofit of Historic Masonry Minaret”, analyzed the dynamic behavior of the block masonry minaret of Dolmabahçe Mosque.
 The Ottoman Empire was in a region with high seismicity and therefore the minarets of Dolmabahce Mosque are vulnerable.
 To an extent, Ottoman historical masonry put seismic factors into consideration when designing and building houses and monuments such as Dolmabahçe Mosque.
 Indeed, despite the elegant architecture, the west side minaret has encountered damages due to seismic activities in the region and has recently been restored.